AOSC-Archive/DeployKit/docs/recipe.json-specs.md

 }
 ```

-Note that a valid JSON does not require indentation, nor a sequence of attributes.
+Note that a valid JSON does not require indentation, nor special sequences.

 ### The `Version` Attribute